 WFDF will use the following criteria, implemented in order.
-WFDF may limit the number of bids offered using the most recent WFDF World Rankings of Ultimate if implementing that criteria for all Member Federations exceeds event capacity.
+WFDF may limit the number of bids offered using the most recent WFDF World Rankings of Ultimate if implementing that criteria for all National Federations exceeds event capacity.

 - E5.1.
-WFDF Member Federations receive one (I) bid in each playing division in which the Member Federation participated in the previous WUGC event. - E5.2.
-For each playing division, one (1) bid will be given out to the top three (3) finishing countries in that division at the preceding relevant World Club event. - E5.3.
-For each playing division, if the country that won the most recent Continental Championship has not received at least one (I) bid from E5.1 or E5.2, they will receive a bid in that division. - E5.4.
-Any WFDF Member Federation not receiving at least one (I) bid in E5.1, E5.2, or E5.3 will receive one (I) bid into a division to be determined by the Federation. - E5.4.1.
-WFDF may restrict the choice of division from E5.4 if a division is deemed to be "full" from previous bids offered. - E5.4.2.
-If a member federation turns down all of the bids they receive by rule E5.1, E5.2 and E5.3, then for the purposes of rule E5.4 they will be treated as a federation that did not receive a bid in E5.1, E5.2, or E5.3. - E5.5.
-WFDF Member Federations receive one (I) bid in each playing division if that division was included in that Federations previous calendar year's National Championships or if that division is planned to be included in that Federations current calendar year's National Championships. - E5.6.
-WFDF Member Federations not receiving a bid (per division) from E5.5 will receive one (I) bid in each playing division in which that National Federation had a team participating in the previous Continental event.
-This bid will not be offered if it is in the same division as the bid selected by the National Federation in E5.4. - E5.7.
-Additional spaces per division will be offered to National Federations based on the finishing position of countries at the preceding relevant Worlds Club event, starting with the 4th place country.
+National Federations receive one (1) bid in each playing division in which the National Federation participated in the previous WUGC event. - E5.2.
+For each playing division, one (I) bid will be given out to the top three (3) finishing countries in that division at the preceding relevant World Club event.

+- E5.3.
+For each playing division where the host does not have a bid from E5.1 or E5.2, one (1) bid will be given to the host country. - E5.4.
+For each playing division, if the country that won the most recent Continental Championship has not received at least one (1) bid from E5.1 or E5.2, they will receive a bid in that division. - E5.5.
+Any National Federation not receiving at least one (1) bid in E5.1, E5.2, E5.3, or E5.4 will receive one (1) bid into a division to be determined by the Federation. - E5.5.1.
+WFDF may restrict the choice of division from E5.5 if a division is deemed to be "full" from previous bids offered. - E5.5.2.
+If a National Federation turns down all of the bids they receive by rule E5.1, E5.2, E5.3, and E5.4, then for the purposes of rule E5.5 they will be treated as a federation that did not receive a bid in E5.1, E5.2, E5.3, or E5.4. - E5.6.
+National Federations receive one (I) bid in each playing division if that division was included in that Federations previous calendar year's National Championships or if that division is planned to be included in that Federations current calendar year's National Championships. - E5.7.
+National Federations not receiving a bid (per division) from E5.6 will receive one (I) bid in each playing division in which that National Federation had a team participating in the previous Continental event.
+This bid will not be offered if it is in the same division as the bid selected by the National Federation in E5.5. - E5.8.
+Additional spaces per division will be offered to National Federations based on the finishing position of countries at the preceding relevant Worlds Club event, starting with the 4th place country. - E5.9.
+Additional spaces per division will be offered to National Federations based on WFDF World Rankings at the time of the opening of the bid allocation process, starting with the 1st place country.